 - 1. Fully completed Outpatient Prior Authorization Request Form or fully completed authorization request via on-line web portal; - 2.
-A signed prescription, written within the past 12 months, from a licensed physician, APRN, or PA enrolled in the Connecticut Medical Assistance Program (CMAP); - 3.
-Documentation from the requesting provider that shows ongoing and consistent use of the system and evidence that the system continues to be effective in managing fecal incontinence and/or chronic constipation; and - 4.
-Pricing information Manufacturer's suggested retail price (MSRP) and actual acquisition cost (AAC) which includes all manufacturer and volume discounts.
+A prescription from a licensed physician, APRN, or PA enrolled in the Connecticut Medical Assistance Program (CMAP); - 3.
+Documentation from the requesting provider that shows ongoing and consistent use of the system and evidence that the system continues to be effective in managing fecal incontinence and/or chronic constipation. - 4.
+Pricing information Manufacturer's suggested retail price (MSRP) and actual acquisition cost (AAC)\ which includes all manufacturer and volume discounts.